TeamMGE/GenomeBioinformaticsCourse/_episodes/23-COOII.md

 Coding DNA sequences.
 Next, it will use all the inferred amino acid sequences (from the published genomes and your own bins) to find a curated set of 122 vertically-evolving archaeal genes, filter out genomes with too few marker genes, align and trim each gene, concatenate the resulting alignments, and use the obtained concatenated alignment (or supermatrix) to reconstruct a phylogenomic tree.
 The whole thing!
 After about 10 minutes, your run will be ready.
 Check out the results!

+> ## Exercise: Analyse the run
-Use the “coltab” script to look at the genomes that were removed because they contained too few SCG (“single-copy genes”): is this list surprising?
-Find more information about this result by looking at the “SCG_hit_counts.tsv” file.
+> Use the “coltab” script to look at the genomes that were removed because they contained too few SCG (“single-copy genes”): is this list surprising?
+>
+> Find more information about this result by looking at the “SCG_hit_counts.tsv” file.
 How many genomes are flagged as having relatively high redundancy values?
 What may that mean, in the context of metagenomics?
+>
+>> ## Solution
+>>
+>>
+> {: .solution}
+{: .challenge}

 Finally, you can visualise the obtained tree as you did for the 16S rRNA tree above.

+> ## Exercise: Visualise the tree
-Does this tree look better than the 16S rRNA tree?
+>> - Does this tree look better than the 16S rRNA tree?
-Can you say something more about Bin3 compared to the 16S rRNA tree?
+>> - Can you say something more about Bin3 compared to the 16S rRNA tree?
 This time, the tree contains branch support values.
 You can show them in Figtree by clicking on “branch labels” and then displaying the value you imported when opening the tree.
 In iTOL, you can click on “Advanced”, then “Display” next to “Bootstraps/metadata”, and finally in “Text”.
 Change font sizes if necessary.
-Are the positions of
+>> - Are the positions of Bin 3 and Bin 5 well supported?
-Bin 3 and Bin 5 well supported?
-Is the identity of Bin 5 consistent with the previous results?
-What can you say about the identity of Bin 3?
+>> - Is the identity of Bin 5 consistent with the previous results?
+>> - What can you say about the identity of Bin 3?
+>>
+>> ## Solution
+>>
+> {: .solution}
+{: .challenge}

 ## Conclusions